ahmadk953/html-lerning-website-101/README.md

-# My HTMl Lerning Website
+# My HTML Lerning Website
 ## About
 This is my html learning website.
 You can use this as a template repo.
 The "Dev" branch is updated when I make a new change to my website.
 The "Main" branch is updated when the "Dev" branch is fully stable.